Dev Shumsher Jung Bahadur Rana: Deposition and exile

 Dev was deposed by his brothers and exiled to Dhankuta as governor of East Nepal, before fleeing to Darjeeling, India, under the refuge of the British Raj.
 He was succeeded by his brother Chandra Shamsher.

-Dev sent a message to the League of Nations informing them of his exile and the good work he had been doing in Nepal, but nothing came of it.
-Chandra made a special request to the British to look after Dev and to ensure a comfortable retirement to ensure that he would not interfere with Nepali matters.
 The British offered him a large plot of land in New Delhi (now Connaught Place), but he refused and chose to settle in Jharipani in Mussoorie instead, citing that he favored the cooler hills to the heat of New Delhi.
 He built a sprawling collection of grand buildings near Jharipani with huge gateways marking the entrances to what they had named the Fairlawn Palace which remained his residence until his death.
 The palace was later sold by his descendants and was abandoned.
 The ruins of the palace are still present and part of the estate has been developed for a school and residential purposes.

 All of Dev's children were exiled to Mussorie with him, although they were allowed to travel back and forth to Nepal.
 They were only permitted to return when Juddha Shamsher became prime minister.
 Juddha, being very young, was raised by Dev's wife Karmakumari.
 Dev had agreed to the wishes of his dying father Dhir Shamsher to consider Juddha in the line of succession.
 The issue of Juddha mother Johar Kumari's caste remains a mystery and it is widely believed that she came from a no-caste Sanyasi (Giri-Puri-Bharati) background.

 Both Dev and his wife supported Juddha and were crucial in ensuring he was in the line of succession.
 They have been referred to as his "foster parents", so when Juddha Shamsher eventually became Prime Minister of Nepal, he rescinded Dev's descendants' status as exiles.
 They were given back their palaces in Thapathali and large plots of land in the Banke and Bardiya districts of Nepal, where some of his descendants reside.
 They were given high-ranking military positions, and all of Dev's children and grandchildren were given allowances from the state.
 As a tribute to his foster mother, Juddha built a statue of her, which can be seen inside the zoo in Jawalakhel.
 It is the biggest statue of any female in the country.
 Many of Dev's descendants can now be found either in Thapathali in Kathmandu, the traditional home of the Ranas, or in Nepalgunj in western Nepal and in Dehradun in India.